maks-akymenko/moviefy-vue-app/README.md

-# movie-app made with love as a challenging myself.
+### movie-app made with love as a challenge myself.
 I just wanted to try, if I could build an applicaton like that from scratch.

-## I did.
+#### I did.

-### You can take a look at alive version here, if Heroku still serves it ;) https://vue-moviefy-app-made-wth-love.herokuapp.com/#/movies
+#### You can take a look at alive version here, if Heroku still serves it ;) https://vue-moviefy-app-made-wth-love.herokuapp.com/#/movies

-## Of course, you can run it locally.
+### Of course, you can run it locally.
 Just do

 `git clone https://github.com/maximakymenko/Moviefy-Vue.git`
 `cd Moviefy-Vue`